ammaraslam10/Problem-Solving-in-Finite-Search-Space-using-BFS/README.md

 by T number of test cases.
 Each test case is represented in a line.
 Each line is a pair of strings separated by tab, first string is a state representing initial state and second string is also a state representing final state.

-The script will print results on console and it will display them on screen as well, There's a checkbox to enable/disable the visualization.
+The script will print results on console (Standard output of JavaScript) and it will display them on screen as well, There's a checkbox to enable/disable the visualization.

 A sample test case file is present as new_run.txt